neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 or equivalently
 `datashuttle my_project upload_data --sub_names all --ses_names all --data_type all`

-will transfer everything in the local project folder to the remote.
+will transfer everything in the local project folder to the central.
 The convenience functions upload_all() and download_all() can be used as shortcuts for this.
 See below for a full list of all sub_names, ses_names and data_type keyword options.